ahmedMshaban/AuraFlow/report.md

 - **Token caching**: Reduces API calls with intelligent token management
 - **Selective fetching**: Only fetches email details for displayed emails
 - **Background refresh**: Non-blocking email updates

+## notes

+- Currently, we only have read-only access to Gmail, so the "mark as read" feature is unavailable.